andrewzakhartchouk/bugtracker/README.md

 ### Why

 While I use Asana at work, at times I want something a bit more simple, and something I can have more control over.
-It is also a chance to work on my portfolio of projects and give me an opportunity to learn new things.
+It is also a chance to start building a portfolio of projects, and give me the opportunity to learn new things.
 I believe this is a well-rounded project where I can practice a wide scope of things; database setup, server-side data handling and business logic, front-end design (UI/UX), APIs and testing.

 ## Technologies